gohugoio/hugo/content/functions/safeJS.md

 draft: false
 aliases: []
 ---

-`safeJs` declares the provided string as a known "safe" Javascript string so that Go html/templates will not escape it as unsafe.

 In this context, *safe* means the string encapsulates a known safe EcmaScript5 Expression (e.g., `(x + y * z())`).